 Bionic parts today and in the future: decisive differences

-The researcher of the UMN Jules Anh Tuan Nguyen makes us understand the differences: “With current bionic prostheses, when amputees want to move a finger, they don't really think about moving a finger.
+The UMN researcher Jules Anh Tuan Nguyen makes us understand the differences: “With current bionic prostheses, when amputees want to move a finger, they don't really think about moving a finger.
 They try to activate the arm muscles, because the system analyzes those.
 Our bionic prostheses, on the other hand, really read minds ".

 The new limbs literally know their owner's intentions.
 If they want to move a finger, all they have to do is think about moving it: as if it were an integral part of the body.

-And they are immediately controllable from the mind: ready for use right from the moment they are installed.
-It doesn't take a lot of training, no adaptation stress, nothing at all.
+And they are immediately controllable by the mind: ready for use as soon as they are installed.
+You don't need much training, no adaptation stress, nothing at all.

 And there is also more.